USDD (USDD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDD Historical Price

-According to the latest data gathered on USDD live price page, the current price of USDD is 1.0USD.
-The circulating supply of USDD(USDD) is 334.90M USDD , giving it a market capitalization of $334.99M.
+According to the latest data gathered on USDD live price page, the current price of USDD is 1.001USD.
+The circulating supply of USDD(USDD) is 341.79M USDD , giving it a market capitalization of $341.89M.

 The USDD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.